-Every time the engine oil is changed, the oil level in the centre spindle of the carburettors should be checked to see that it reaches up to about 6 mm (1/4") from the edge of the spindle.
-If this is not the case, oil approved as "Oil for Automatic Transmissions, Type A" should be used for filling up.
+Each time the engine oil is changed, the oil level in the centre spindle of the carburettors should be checked to see that it reaches up to about 6 mm (1/4") from the edge of the spindle.
+If this is not the case, oil ATF, Type A or Dexron should be used for filling up.